ybtang56/DualBootonWin10/README.md

 This is because Dell configures all Windows pre-loaded workstations with *Intel Rapid Storage (RST)* Technology activated.
 This means that the system UEFI BIOS settings for SATA operation are set to Intel RST RAID as opposed to the more universally recognized Advance Host Controller Interface (AHCI).
 The Ubuntu installer does not recognize the existing hard drive or partition structure with RST RAID enabled unless additional drivers are provided.

+# Issue cased by Etcher
+Usually, **Etcher** split the USB disk into 3 partitions.
+In this URL contains ways to repaire the disk. https://github.com/balena-io/etcher/blob/master/docs/USER-DOCUMENTATION.md#recovering-broken-drives

+## Windonws
+In Windows, we'll use **diskpart**, a command line utility tool that comes pre-installed in all modern Windows versions.

+* Open cmd.exe from either the list of all installed applications, or from the "Run..." dialog usually accessible by pressing Ctrl+X.
+* Type **diskpart.exe** and press "Enter".
+You'll be asked to provide administrator permissions, and a new prompt window will appear.
+The following commands should be run in the new window.

+* Run **list disk** to list the available drives.
+Take note of the number id that identifies the drive you want to clean.

+* Run **select disk N**, where N corresponds to the id from the previous step.

+* Run **clean**.
+This command will completely clean your drive by erasing any existent filesystem.